 She was the visiting artist for the 2012 Benson Forum on Creativity at the Eastman School of Music, creating a project together with four young composers, Room for Five, based on four colors and their RGB-spectrum equivalent intervals in music.

 At New York Live Arts, NYC, she created a performance work for dance at using light to motion-fuse her line drawings with dancers in real time.

-Ongoing projects include The Voice Imitator, a creative collaboration of 104 paintings and 104 piano pieces based on the short prose by Thomas Bernhard, which won a 2013 NYFA award.
-In 2014, Anna gave her first commencement speech, Believe the Bird, and moved to New Orleans with her husband, Yotam Haber, a composer.
-Anna’s drawings and writings have been published in the Massachusetts Review, Virginia Quarterly, and Agni, and a selection of The Voice Imitator paintings was on view in a 2015 solo show at the gallery of the German Consulate in NYC.
+Other projects include The Voice Imitator, a creative collaboration based on the short prose by Thomas Bernhard, which won a NYFA award.
+Anna works and writings have been published in the Massachusetts Review, Virginia Quarterly, and Agni.

-Live Drawing Cycle, Dartmouth Biennial, Hood Museum Courtyard, 2015
+Live Drawing Cycle, Dartmouth Biennial, Hood Museum Courtyard

-2015 commissions included a three-month cycle of daily live drawings transmitted from New Orleans to the Dartmouth Biennial, as well as a museum commission for Fitchburg, MA, in which Anna was embedded as a visiting artist in a daily newspaper for 26 days.
+Commissions include a three-month cycle of live drawing performances transmitted from New Orleans to the Dartmouth Biennial in Hanover, NH, as well as a museum/NEA commission for Fitchburg, MA, in which Anna was embedded as a visiting artist in a daily newspaper for 26 days.
 Read more about it in Creative Review (UK).
-The project received a New England Newspaper & Press Association award.
+The project received two New England Newspaper & Press Association awards.